Mette Frederiksen: 2022 Nord Stream pipeline sabotage

+Israel–Palestine policy

+Following the Hamas-led attacks of 7 October 2023, Frederiksen strongly supported Israel's right to defend itself and maintained Denmark's support for Israel.
+In 2025, however, she increasingly criticised the Israeli government's conduct of the war in Gaza.
+In June, she described the humanitarian situation in Gaza as unacceptable and said that "a line has been crossed", while calling for unrestricted humanitarian aid and saying that Denmark was working within the EU on possible sanctions against Israel.

+In August 2025, Frederiksen described Israeli Prime Minister Benjamin Netanyahu as "a problem in himself" and stated that the Israeli government had gone "too far".
+As Denmark then held the rotating presidency of the Council of the European Union, she said that Denmark would seek to increase European pressure on Israel and was open to considering political pressure and sanctions against settlers, ministers, or Israel as a whole.
+At the same time, she reiterated her support for Israel and Denmark's longstanding position in favour of Israel's security.
+She also opposed immediate recognition of a Palestinian state, arguing that the conditions for recognition had not yet been met and that recognition should contribute to a viable two-state solution.

 Military spending

 In May 2023, her government decided to triple Denmark's military spending over the next 10 years.
 This spending will be partly financed by the abolition of a public holiday for employees.
 In February 2025, she said that Denmark would increase defense spending to more than 3% of GDP within the next two years.
 In March 2025, Germany changed its constitution to allow it to spend up to a €1 trillion on defense, security, infrastructure, and green energy over the next decade.
 Frederiksen called it "fantastic news for all Europeans".

-Response to the COVID-19 pandemic (2020-21)
+Response to the COVID-19 pandemic (2020–2021)

 Frederiksen led the Danish Government response to the COVID-19 pandemic.
 In 2020, she issued an order to mink farmers to cull millions of these animals in the wake of the COVID-19 pandemic; this decision later turned out to be unconstitutional.
 In 2021, Danish Prime Minister Frederiksen joined forces with Austrian Chancellor Sebastian Kurz and Israeli Prime Minister Benjamin Netanyahu in setting up a joint research and development fund, and possibly production facilities for COVID-19 vaccines, to ensure they had long-term supplies for booster shots or to contend with new virus strains.